Skip to content

 CHILD 12.02: Operational records of residential homes for children

-Rationale: Common practice; to cover 18th birthday of youngest resident plus 7 years (Limitations Act 1980).
-This exceeds the 15-year minimum requirement of the Children’s Homes Regulations 2015
+Rationale: Common practice; to cover 18th birthday of youngest resident plus 7 years (Limitation Act 1980).
+This exceeds the 15-year minimum requirement of the Children's Homes Regulations 2015

 Youth justice records